Marc Loire Fashions Launches Rs. 21 Crore IPO to Fund Retail Expansion - www.lokmattimes.com

 Marc Loire Fashions Launches Rs.
 21 Crore IPO to Fund Retail Expansion

-PNN New Delhi [India], June 26: Marc Loire Fashions Limited, a fast-growing player in India's women's footwear market, has ...
+New Delhi [India], June 26: Marc Loire Fashions Limited, a fast-growing player in India's women's footwear market, has announced ...

 New Delhi [India], June 26: Marc Loire Fashions Limited, a fast-growing player in India's women's footwear market, has announced its Initial Public Offering (IPO) to raise ₹21 crore.
 The issue opens for subscription on June 30, 2025, and closes on July 2, 2025.
 The shares will be listed on the BSE SME platform.